 How long should an Intensive Interaction session last?

 Sessions can vary significantly in length, starting from just a few seconds and growing as the learner becomes more comfortable.
-Most classroom sessions typically last between 5 and 15 minutes depending on the engagement and stamina of the pupil.
+Most classroom sessions typically last between 5 and 15 minutes depending on the engagement and stamina of the learner.
 Teachers should watch for subtle cues that the learner has had enough and end the session while the experience is still positive.

 Solving Common Implementation Challenges